loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 You can delete your own comments at any time.

-Again, an admin can delete any comment.
+The group admin can delete any comment.

 Select **delete** from the comment's options (**⋯**).